 ICMPD's Migration Outlook presents a brief analysis of migration and policy trends and provides an outlook on developments and events to watch out for in 2021.
 Thus, the outlook does not claim to foretell the future or to cover all relevant trends.
-It seeks to draw on past experience and highlight what might happen and what is important to consider.
+It wants to use past experience and highlight what might happen and is important to consider.

-According to the latest estimates, there were 272 million international migrants in 2020, representing 3.5% of the world's population.
+The latest estimates speak about 272 million international migrants in 2020, representing 3.5% of the world's population.
 The number of international migrants grows moderately yet faster than the world's population.
 Two thirds of all international migrants are labour migrants.
 Mainly responsible for the relative increase in international migration is the global rise in conflict and violence.
 Between 1993 and 2019 the number of globally displaced more than tripled from 21.4 million to 79.5 million; the number of internally displaced increased by more than ten times from 4.2 million to 45.7 million.
-Internal conflicts lead to the largest numbers of displaced persons.
+Internal conflicts lead to the largest numbers of displacement.
 In 2019, 68% of all refugees worldwide came from five countries in protracted and multi-facetted conflict situations: Syria, Venezuela, Afghanistan, South Sudan and Myanmar.